 Born and raised in North Carolina, David has loved music since he was a very young child.
 At the age of four, he began studying the piano with his mother.
-While in elementary school, he was accepted as a student of a piano professor at Duke University.
-In addition to the piano, he has played clarinet, oboe, organ, and viola.
+Beginning in elementary school, he was accepted as a student in piano with a piano professor at Duke University.
+In addition to the piano, he has played oboe, organ, clarinet, and viola.

 A magna cum laude graduate of Wheaton College Conservatory of Music majoring in piano performance with a minor in organ, David has a particular love for piano and organ orchestral music.
 With Dan McKinley at the organ, David and the Philharmonic recorded Marcel Dupré’s Complete Music for Organ and Orchestra, which was released on the international classical Naxos label.
 Of this release, Fanfare stated, “[The recording is] absolutely superb . . . plenty of fire and zeal.”
 This performance and several others have been featured on Public Radio International’s Pipedreams.

 While a student at Wheaton, David met his wife, Donna – a registered nurse, during an intramural volleyball game.
 Graduate school took them to Bloomington, where David received his Master of Music in Choral Conducting at Indiana University.
 After teaching in the college setting for several years, David returned to IU and earned a doctorate in Orchestral Conducting.